Skip to contents

 prob_matrix

-A numeric matrix where rows represent observations and columns represent cluster membership probabilities, depending on prob_type).
-If clust_fun is provided, prob_matrix should be the name of the matrix component as a string (e.g., "u" for fcm).
-When not NULL, fuzzy silhouette width is calculated.
-Defaults to NULL for crisp silhouette.
+A numeric matrix of cluster membership probabilities, where rows represent observations and columns represent clusters (depending on prob_type).
+If clust_fun is provided, prob_matrix can be given as the name of the matrix component (e.g., "u" for the fcm function).
+When NULL and average = "fuzzy", the function falls back to computing the "crisp" silhouette with a warning, since fuzzy silhouette widths require membership probabilities.
+Defaults to NULL.

 a